wschreyer/hepak-tools/README.md

 ## HE3PAK interface

-The HE3PAK interface provides a Python interface to the [HE3PAK DLL library](http://www.htess.com/he3pak.htm).
+he3pak.py provides a Python interface to the [HE3PAK DLL library](http://www.htess.com/he3pak.htm).
 It works out-of-the-box on Windows, but should in principle work on Linux as well with the zugbruecke package (not tested).

 The module provides five functions calculating various properties of He3, see the module for all available properties: